anubhabghosh/danse_jrnl/README.md

 - Deep Markov model (DMM)
     - The code was adopted from the repository: [https://github.com/yjlolo/pytorch-deep-markov-model/blob/master/](https://github.com/yjlolo/pytorch-deep-markov-model/blob/master/)
     - Experimental details needed to be taken from the official repo in Theano (Theano is no longer maintained): [https://github.com/clinicalml/dmm](https://github.com/clinicalml/dmm)

+## GPU Support

+The training-based methods such as DANSE, DMM and KalmanNet were run on a single NVIDIA-Tesla P100 GPU with 16 GB of memory.

 ## Code organization

 This would be the required organization of files and folders for reproducing results.
 If certain folders are not present, they should be created at that level.

 ````
 - data/ (contains stored datasets in .pkl files)
+| - synthetic_data/ (contains datasets related to SSM models in .pkl files)
 - src/ (contains model-related files)
 | - danse.py (for training the unsupervised version of DANSE)
 | - danse_supervised.py (for training the supervised version of DANSE, refer to section 2.E of the paper)